- Faith and Worship

 Catholic Diocese of Little Rock

-The following offers brief answers to the most frequently asked questions about the Catholic faith.
+Bishop Erik Pohlmeier provides answers to the most frequently asked questions about the Catholic faith below.
 For in-depth answers to your questions about Catholic teaching, visit the Catechism of the Catholic Church.
-(En Español)

 That God created the world and us to live in union with him forever.
 That union was lost by sin and restored by the death and resurrection of Jesus.
 The Church was established by Jesus so that we could continue to live in that union by receiving grace.
 We receive grace in the sacraments as strength so that we can practice charity.
 All of this together helps us live in unity with each other on earth so that we are ready for eternal unity in heaven.